 At the time of shop drawing submittal, provide to the CxA installation manuals for the systems and equipment being commissioned.

-Soon after construction starts, submit one draft Operation and Maintenance (O&M) Manual in accordance with the related specification section.
+Soon after construction starts, submit a draft Operation and Maintenance (O&M) Manual in accordance with the related specification section.

-Submit duct leak testing plans and calculations prior to leak testing each section of duct.
+Submit duct leak testing plans and calculations via the CxA-provided software prior to leak testing each section of duct.
 No testing shall commence until the plan and calculations are approved by the CxA.

-Submit pipe flushing and cleaning plans for each systems for CxA approval at least 2 weeks prior to the first flushing and cleaning activities.
+Submit pipe flushing and cleaning plans for each system via the CxA-provided software for CxA approval at least 2 weeks prior to the first flushing and cleaning activities.

-Submit electrical test reports for CxA approval at least 2 weeks prior to equipment energization.
+Submit electrical test reports via the CxA-provided software for CxA approval at least 2 weeks prior to equipment energization.

 Provide at least 2 weeks advance notification of the following activities: